Polaire: Appearance

-She was skilled in using her appearance to attract attention.
+Polaire was skilled in using her appearance to attract attention.
 In her early days as a café singer in the 1890s, she wore very short skirts and also cropped her hair, fashions that did not become common in the rest of society until the 1920s.
 A brunette, she wore unusually heavy eye makeup, deliberately evocative of the Arab world.
 At a time when tightlacing among women was in vogue, she was famous for her tiny, corsetted waist, which was reported to have a circumference no greater than 16 in.
 That accentuated her large bust, which was said to measure 38 in.
 She stood 165 cm tall.
 Her striking appearance, both on and off stage, contributed to her celebrity.

-For her 1910 supposed "debut" in New York, she provocatively allowed herself to be billed in the advance publicity as "the ugliest woman in the world" and, departing on a transatlantic liner, she was apparently accompanied by a "black slave".
+For her 1910 supposed "debut" in New York, she provocatively allowed herself to be billed in the advance publicity as "the ugliest woman in the world".
+When departing on a transatlantic liner, she was apparently accompanied by a "black slave".

 Returning to America in 1913, she brought a diamond-collared pet pig, Mimi, and wore a nose-ring.
 Talk of her figure and her lavish overdressing in fur coats and dazzling jewels preceded her appearances wherever she went.
 Jean Lorrain said of her:

 She was a frequent subject for artists; those who painted her include Henri de Toulouse-Lautrec, Antonio de La Gandara, Leonetto Cappiello, Rupert Carabin, Mme.
 Dreyfus Gonzales and Jean Sala.

 Death

-Polaire's finances suffered from a series of actions by the French tax authorities and she struggled to find stage or screen roles as she aged.
+Polaire's finances suffered from a series of actions by the French tax authorities, and she struggled to find stage or screen roles as she aged.
 She may have suffered from depression.

 She died on 14 October 1939, aged 65, in Champigny-sur-Marne, Val-de-Marne, France.
 Her body was buried at the Cimetière du Centre, in the eastern Paris suburb of Champigny-sur-Marne.